Part IV

 This work is fundamentally internal.
 We delve into the somatic roots of limiting patterns to loosen their grip.
 However, true freedom does not come from impulsively acting out shadow elements externally—it comes from weaving these threads into an integrated self.

-Let the Four Pillars and the Bounded Infinity principle remind you: this descent is held within clear, sovereign boundaries.
-Insight is boundless; action is bounded by ethics.
+Let the Four Pillars remind you: insight is boundless; action is bounded by ethics.

-On an ordinary Tuesday, the Shadow can arrive as a tight jaw after a terse email, the urge to “win” a disagreement, the reflex to numb out, or the flash of contempt in traffic.
-This chapter is for those moments as much as the big ones: one breath, one orienting glance, one honest sensation named—so the abyss becomes workable.
+On an ordinary Tuesday, the Shadow can arrive as a tight jaw after a terse email, the urge to “win” a disagreement, the reflex to go numb, or the flash of contempt in traffic.
+The abyss opens there too: one breath, one orienting glance, one honest sensation named—so it becomes workable.

 Section I: The Toolkit of Descent